-What are the TOP things to do in Cappadocia?
+What are the top things to do in Cappadocia?

 I think the question is what not to do in Cappadocia?
 Seriously there are so many activities and things to do in Cappadocia that you will run out of time.
 We had 2 targets on this trip: fly on a hot air balloon & explore the area on a scooter.

 A lot of tension was going on because on the past three days no balloon flew due to the weather conditions.
-It was the last opportunity to some people.
+It was the last opportunity for some people.
 Consider that the weather can be tricky, book your hot air balloon flight on your first morning in Cappadocia.
 After waiting about 1 hour they rushed everybody to the vans and drove like crazy to the launching point.

 What a beautiful scene, those colorful balloons being inflated, the first lights of the sun crossing the sky.
-And myself thinking if I should board in that fragile basket that would be lifted by hot air trapped in fabric.
+And myself thinking if I should board in that fragile basket that would be lifted by hot air trapped in the fabric.
 No, I was not convinced.
 Natalie realized that I was, let’s say, paralyzed.
-She is very persuasive, first she asked if I was afraid, then told me to think about my regrets related to things that I didn`t do, and finally she told me to not be such a pussy.
+She is very persuasive, first she asked if I was afraid, then told me to think about my regrets related to things that I didn`t do, and finally, she told me to not be such a pussy.

 Five minutes later I was holding the basket border and watching Cappadocia from its best point of view.
 The Cappadocia rocky formations from above are spectacular, the sunrise, all the other balloons swinging with the wind, what an experience.
 Definitely hot air balloon is one of the must things to do in Cappadocia.
 After landing we celebrated the flight with champagne, actually was a kind of non-alcoholic wine [horrible].